KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/integration-with-ttn.md

 - Set the *Basic settings* by
   - Choosing an **End device ID** name
-  - Entering the AppEUI from the device (See XXX)
+  - Entering the AppEUI from the device (See [How to configuring a LoRaWAN device](https://docs.kolibricloud.ch/sending-technology/lora-technology/update-keller-lora-device/))
-  - Entering the DevEUI from the device (See XXX)
+  - Entering the DevEUI from the device (See [How to configuring a LoRaWAN device](https://docs.kolibricloud.ch/sending-technology/lora-technology/update-keller-lora-device/))

 ![TTN V3 Add a Device 2](../../TTNV3_AddDevice2.png  "TTN V3 Add a Device 2")